openforcefield/openff-bespokefit/docs/userguide/04_bespoke-executor.md

 This might be a local workstation or a remote HPC cluster.
 It then provides a server to which jobs can be submitted.
 Submitted jobs are placed in a queue until resources become available, at which point the executor runs them.
-BespokeExecutor can break a workflow down into stages and run parts in parallel with parts from other workflows so that even serial steps can take advantage of the host platform's parallelism.
-This means that several workflows submitted to a single BespokeExecutor instance can be faster than the same workflows submitted to individual instances.
+BespokeExecutor breaks workflows down into stages, and runs stages from different workflows in parallel.
+This means that even serial steps can take advantage of the host platform's parallelism, so long as several workflows are submitted to a single BespokeExecutor instance.

 BespokeExecutor can be started, jobs submitted, and progress reported on from Python code using the [`BespokeExecutor`] class, or from the CLI.